Unable to save or download files

 Disable virus scanning in Firefox preferences - Windows

-In Firefox 3 and above, Firefox launches your installed anti-virus program to scan files when the download completes.
+In Firefox 3.0 and above, up until recently, Firefox launched your installed anti-virus program to scan files when the download completes.
 In some cases, this causes a substantial delay or hang while the file is scanned.
 In other cases, the file is not saved after the scan completes.
 You can disable this feature by setting the preference browser.download.manager.scanWhenDone to false in about:config.
 Note: If the Download Manager appears to be stuck scanning for viruses, try closing and re-opening the Downloads window instead of disabling the preference.

 Enable downloads blocked by Security Zone Policy - Windows